Sziget Festival 2018 - how to get tickets, lineup, dates, and more

 Budapest's Sziget Festival boasts one of the best festival lineups for 2018 - and tickets are available this week.

-It sees thousands of festival goers flock to the island every year including plenty of UK music fans, and this year kicking off on August 8-14 looks to be no different.
+It sees thousands of festival goers flock to the island every year including plenty of UK music fans and this year, which kicks off on August 8-14, looks to be no different.

 Sziget's 2018 edition will see Kendrick Lamar headline the first night of the festival, with Gorillaz, Mumford & Sons, Dua Lipa, Kygo and Shawn Mendes playing across the seven-day event.
-With tickets going on sale at 10am this Friday (March 9) here.
+Tickets will go on sale at 10am this Friday (March 9) here.

 Arctic Monkeys will close Sziget with a huge headline set as they make their highly anticipated return to the live stage.
 Recently frontman Alex Turner told a fan that a new single will be coming 'soon'.